 Since the Genesis Framework and all its child themes fall under the premium WordPress themes category (paid themes), not everyone can afford to buy them.
-So, I’ve got an excellent free Genesis themes alternative for you.
-Go for GeneratePress, the new kid on the block who’s performance can easily be compared to that of Genesis.
+So, I’ve got an excellent free Genesis theme alternative for you – GeneratePress, the new kid on the block whose performance can easily be compared to that of Genesis.
 Moreover, it is clean, simple and weighs less than 1 MB.
-GeneratePress is just a single theme but it offers all the best features of Genesis framework – it is lightweight and fast, fully mobile responsive, secure and stable yet developer friendly with full microdata integration.
+GeneratePress is just a single theme but it offers all the best features of the Genesis framework – it is lightweight and fast, fully mobile responsive, secure and stable yet developer-friendly with full microdata integration.

 Bonus Reading –

 Since now you’re using Cloudflare as a CDN, you can make use of a plugin like ‘Imagify‘ or ‘Compress JPEG & PNG images‘ by TingPNG to compress your images.
 Both are free plugins available in the WordPress.org plugin repository.
 Also, Imagify supports the powerful lossy compression algorithm.